King-Ali12/System-Apps-Delete/README.md

     ./uninstall.sh

 ## 📝 How It Works
+* Download The Package name viewer apk from the playstore and install it after that open and search apk which you want uninstall
 * The script lists installed apps and lets you search by a keyword (e.g., "face").
 * You choose which app to uninstall from the list.
 * If successful, it logs the uninstalled app details (package name + APK path) to: